Vasukumar1/Vasukumar1/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Python and Web development
-- 📫 How to reach me contact me on insta @vasumr360
+- 📫 How to reach me DM me on insta @vasumr360
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I like cricket more than coding still i code by watching match

 <!---